 - 1. Turn on the heating elements switch. - 2.
-Use the heat adjustment knob (measured from 1 to 10) below the Temperature Controller to set the heat for your batch size. - 3.
+Use the heat adjustment knob (measured from 1 to 10) to the left of the Temperature Controller to set the heat for your batch size. - 3.
 Re-adjust your bean loft if needed-sometimes the loft decreases after the heat switch is turned on.